EvokerKing/PyCMD/README.md

 How to run PyCMD:
 1. Navigate to the folder you downloaded using file explorer or command prompt
 2. Run pystart using cmd

+# Troubleshooting

+Command is not working:
+1. Use the help command to make sure that the command is real.
+If there is one that you woukd like, please do a pull request.
+2. Use the help <command> to see how the command is used

+If all else fails, report it using the issues tab in github